The Retreat: Background

 The York Retreat developed from the English Quaker community both as a reaction against the harsh, inhumane treatment common to other asylums of that era, and as a model of Quaker therapeutic beliefs.
 A common belief at the time was that the mad were wild beasts.
 The recommended medical practices included debilitating purges, painful blistering, long-term immobilisation by manacles, and sudden immersion in cold baths – all administered in regimes of fear, terror and brutality.
 But the Quakers maintained that the humanity and inner light of a person could never be extinguished.
 A trigger was the death in 1790 of a Quaker, Hannah Mills, a few weeks after she had been admitted to the York Asylum (now known as Bootham Park Hospital).
-She was not allowed to have any visitation.
 The asylum had not let her friends or family visit her.
 This situation brought several concerns about the condition of Hannah's death.
 Therefore, this led William Tuke to think about The Retreat as a place where people should be treated equally.
 However, visiting afterwards to investigate the conditions, the Quakers found that the patients were treated worse than animals.